 If you would like a reasonably-priced dining treat, book at the Restaurant Montrachet (rated 1-Hat by Michelin) for the menu de jour.
 At around €32 per head this is exceptional value.
 For bookings, phone 0380213006.
 This restaurant is located in Puligny-Montrachet.
 You could make this a part of your bike touring day, or head down in your hire car.

 There is no obvious eating place in Chassagne-Montrachet, though there is a lovely park if you want to take your sandwiches.

 The Chagny train departs to Beaune at the following times: 1247, 1347 (not Saturday or Sunday), 1425 (not Sunday), 1447, 1624 (not Saturday or Sunday), 1658 & 1724.

 Beaune to Gevrey-Chambertin via Nuits-Saint-Georges

-Take the train (with your bikes) to Nuits-Saint-Georges.
+Take the train (with your bikes) to Nuits-Saint-Georges (make sure you catch the LOCAL train, because other trains do NOTstop at Nuits – check the timetable).
 Ride to the main street from the station then walk through the pedestrian mall, buying your filled baguette along the way.

 Head north towards Chambolle-Musigny and you will pick up the Route des Grands Crus de Bourgogne.
 Follow this minor road north towards Dijon via Morey-Saint-Denis to Gevrey-Chambertin.
 Turn around here and scorch back to Beaune with the wind at your back, stopping in Morey for lunch in the park.